Fordham University School of Law

 - international trade and government regulation, including sustainability, privacy, and issues related to wearable technology

-You’ll also gain direct access to events and networking opportunities available through the nonprofit Fashion Law Institute.
-Established with the assistance of the Council of Fashion Designers of America, it’s the world’s first center dedicated to the law and business of fashion—and it’s based at Fordham Law.
+You will also gain direct access to events and networking opportunities available through the nonprofit Fashion Law Institute.
+Established with the assistance of the Council of Fashion Designers of America, this is the world’s first center dedicated to the law and business of fashion—and it is based at Fordham Law.

 Fordham Law’s unique program in Intellectual Property and Information Technology Law combines the classic study of intellectual property rights with the rapidly developing field of information technology law.
 Students study fundamental and advanced intellectual property rights issues in copyright, patent, and trademark law, and also learn about issues that lie at the head of today’s digital information society, such as cybercrime, e-commerce, information privacy law, and Internet law.